Franck-Dernoncourt/ASR_benchmark/README.md

 The Speech Recognition Benchmark requires Python 3, as well as a few Python packages that you may install running `pip install -r requirements.txt`

 The configuration file [`src/settings.ini`](src/settings.ini) contains all the parameters that you may wish to change.
-Some ASR APIs require credentials for the user to be able to query them.

 ## Usage